ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

          Specifies whether to enable skipping coupler file.
 Valid values are: ``true`` | ``false``

    ``datetime:`` (Default: XXYYYY-XXMM-XXDDTXXHH:00:00Z)
-      Specifies the date and time.
+      Specifies the date and time of the background forecast.
 The format is YYYY-MM-DDTHH:00:00Z, where YYYY is a 4-digit year, MM is a valid 2-digit month, DD is a valid 2-digit day, and HH is a valid 2-digit hour.

-      ..
-COMMENT: Date & time of the background forecast?

    ``state variables:``
       Specifies a list of state variables.
 Valid values include: ``[totalSnowDepth,soilMoistureVolumetric,vtype,slmsk,sheleg,filtered_orography,stc]``